SanskarJadhav/Java_Calculator_Program/README.md

 The UserInput class uses both Scanner and BufferedReader The methods used are:
-- enterTwoNumbers():

-Scanner is used to take in 2 numbers of double type

-The numbers are then stored in an array
+- enterTwoNumbers(): Scanner is used to take in 2 numbers of double type, which are then stored in an array

-- enterMultipleNumbers():

-BufferedReader is used to take in a string of numbers

-The string is then split at every space and converted to an array of type double using Double.parseDouble()
+- enterMultipleNumbers(): BufferedReader is used to take in a string of numbers, which is then split at every space and converted to an array of type double using Double.parseDouble()

 The Calculator class handles the mathematical operations